Slivo-fr/RedisQ-Slack-Bot/README.md

 * Setup a cronjob to run the `cron.php` file every 5 minutes (or another value matching your timeout settings).

+ ## Mailing

+ If you choose to use error mailing, you can check your configuration by sending a test mail running `php checkmail.php`.

  ## Disclaimer

  This project has been running fine for some time now, however it rely on zkillboard redisq service that may change at some point.